Fiserv/exchange/docs/getting-started/boarding.md

 titles: Application Submit, JSON Application Submit Example -->

-The `/boarding/application` endpoint supports adding the submitting the application based on the reference parsed.
-This also requires the operation type `APPLICATION_SUBMIT` to be added to the request.
-Please see adjacent example for this
+The `/boarding/application` endpoint supports submitting the application for the reference parsed.
+This requires the operation type `APPLICATION_SUBMIT` to be added to the request.
+Please see adjacent example for this.
+Any validation errors will return a `success` : 0 , with the errors detailed in the bottom of the response with where they need to be updated.
+This would require the application to be updated, and resubmit until it passes the validation.
+For full specs on this please see the  [API explorer](../api?type=post&path=/v1/apis).

 ---